 IN EVERYTHING WE DO, OUR TOP PRIORITY IS THE HEALTH AND SAFETY OF OUR MEMBERS, OUR STAFF, FAMILY MEMBERS, AND THE COMMUNITIES WE SERVE.
-THEREFORE, WE’VE MADE THE DECISION TO POSTPONE CIVIC LEADERSHIP FORUM TO A LATER DATE, TO BE ANNOUNCED SOON.
+THEREFORE, WE HAVE DECIDED TO HOST THIS YEAR’S CIVIC LEADERSHIP FORUM VIRTUALLY.
+WE HOPE YOU WILL JOIN US ON SATURDAY, MARCH 6, 2021.

 Each year, the Junior League of Los Angeles (JLLA) brings together JLLA members and the community to build awareness and offer opportunities for action on an issue impacting Los Angeles through its Civic Leadership Forum (CLF).

-CLF is an educational half-day event and will take place on March 21, 2020 at the California Club in Downtown Los Angeles.
-The theme of this year’s event is: It’s Complicated: Understanding the Overlap Between the Foster Care System and Other Social Issues.
+CLF is an educational half-day event and will take place on March 6, 2021 from 9:00 am to 12:30 pm virtually online.
+The theme of this year’s event is: Busting Foster Care Myths and Rallying For Change.

-Through a combination of keynote and breakout sessions, attendees will hear from civic leaders from diverse backgrounds in government, social work, academia, advocacy, and the criminal justice system, including several with personal experience with the foster care system.
-This impactful day of learning will empower attendees to become stronger community advocates.
+Through a combination of keynote and breakout sessions, attendees will hear from civic leaders from diverse backgrounds in government, social work, academia and advocacy, including several with personal experience with the foster care system.
+This impactful morning of learning will be designed to empower attendees to become strong community advocates dedicated to implementing and rallying for change.

 CLF is a free event that is open to all.
 For more information or to register, click here